kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 increase confidence in ongoing node stability given heterogeneous backoff timers and timeouts.

-Some stress/benchmark testing will still be developed as part of this enhancement, including the kubelet_perf tests indicated in the e2e section below.
+Some stress/benchmark testing will still be developed as part of the implementatino of this enhancement, including the kubelet_perf tests indicated in the e2e section below.

 Some of the benefit of pursuing this change in alpha is to also have the opportunity to run against the existing SIG-Scalability performance and benchmarking tests within an alpha candidate.
-In addition, manual benchmark testing with GKE clusters can be performed by the author and evaluated as candidates for formal, periodic benchmark testing in the Kubernetes testgrid.
+In addition, manual benchmark testing with GKE clusters can be performed by the author as described in [Design Details](#benchmarking), and evaluated as candidates for formal, periodic benchmark testing in the Kubernetes testgrid.

 ##### Prerequisite testing updates